AlexCeleste/swig2bmx/readme.txt

 solution, but it's much easier than wrapping tens or hundreds of thousands of lines of code manually, right?

+Take a look at the Irrlicht example to get started (instructions are in its own readme).

 Status:
 -------